bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

    This way you can also remove a job that blocks any other jobs from running without the need to restart the whole storage daemon.

 create
-   :index:`[TAG=Console->Command->create pool] <triple: Console; Command; create pool>` This command is not normally used as the Pool records are automatically created by the Director when it starts based on what it finds in the configuration.
+   :index:`[TAG=Console->Command->create pool] <single: Console; Command; create pool>` This command is not normally used as the Pool records are automatically created by the Director when it starts based on what it finds in the configuration.
 If needed, this command can be used, to create a Pool record in the database using the Pool resource record defined in the Director’s configuration file.
 So in a sense, this command simply transfers the information from the Pool resource in the configuration file into the Catalog.
    Normally this command is done automatically for you when the Director starts providing the Pool is referenced within a Job resource.
 If you use this command on an existing Pool, it will automatically update the Catalog to have the same information as the Pool resource.
 After creating a Pool, you will most likely use the label command to label one or more volumes and add their names to the Media database.

    The full form of this command is: